-Ruby Mendenhall is an Assistant Professor in Sociology and African American Studies at the University of Illinois at Urbana-Champaign.
+Ruby Mendenhall is an Associate Professor in Sociology, African American Studies, Urban and Regional Planning, and Social Work at the University of Illinois at Urbana-Champaign.
+She is also an affiliate of the Institute for Genomic Biology and the Institute for Computing in Humanities, Arts and Social Sciences.
 In 2004, Mendenhall received her Ph.D. in Human Development and Social Policy program from Northwestern University in Evanston, Illinois.
 For her dissertation, Black Women in Gautreaux’s Housing Desegregation Program: The Role of Neighborhoods and Networks in Economic Independence, she used administrative welfare and employment data, census information, and in-depth interviews to examine the long-run effects of placement neighborhood conditions/resources on economic independence.

 Mendenhall, R. Bowman, P. and Zhang, L. 2013.
 Single Black Mothers Role Strain and Adaptation across the Life Course.
 Journal of African American Studies 17:74-98.

 Lewis, J. A., Mendenhall, R., Harwood, S., and Hunt, M.B.
 Coping with Racial Microaggressionsamong Black Women.
 2013.
 Journal of African American Studies 17:51-73.

 Harwood, S.A, Huntt, M.B., Mendenhall, R., and Lewis, J. Racial Microaggressions in the Residence Halls: Experiences of Students of Color at a Predominantly White University.
 2012.
 Journal of Diversity in Higher Education 5(3):159-173.